greyamigo/spark-plug/Docs/Spark_Architecture.md

 2. Apache Mesos – a general cluster manager that can also run Hadoop MapReduce and service applications.
 3. Hadoop YARN – the resource manager in Hadoop 2.

+Master Urls

+1. SPARK : `spark://HOST:PORT`	(7077 by default)
+2. MESOS : `mesos://HOST:PORT`	(5050 by default).
+Or, for a Mesos cluster using ZooKeeper, use `mesos://zk://....`
+3. YARN  : `yarn`               The cluster location will be found based on the HADOOP_CONF_DIR or YARN_CONF_DIR variable.

 <a name="dynamic"></a>